alexcritschristoph/VRCA/README.md

-# Detecting Viral and Circular Contigs in Metagenomes.
+## Detecting Viral and Circular Contigs in Metagenomes.

-A repository of scripts and data used in my research on this.

-##Requirements:
+`find_circular.py`

+A python script that finds circular contigs in metagenome assemblies using two different methods.

+Requirements:
-1. python-numpy
+1. Lastz
-2. python-sklearn
+2. Bowtie2
-3. python-biopython
-4. Prodigal (most recent version)
-5. Lastz
-6. Optional: bowtie (for paired read circular detection mapping)